Finding a Job as a Counselor

 Now that you have put together that killer smash-hit plan, what next?
 Networking with other mental health professionals.

 In fact, let’s use an alternative term to networking because it can be intimidating.
 Make professional friends.
 One of the most greatest returns on your investment is allowing others to put a face to your name.
 For example, have you ever bumped into a familiar face in a public place and realized it is a Facebook friend you have never met?
 It’s almost as if they are a celebrity!

 Check out those after hours “come tour our practice” events.
 Sometimes they are hosted in the relaxing environment of a restaurant.
 You don’t need to even focus on selling yourself.
 Talk a bit about your specialty, but simply get acquainted with the individuals in that practice.
 You will be surprised at how often they will tell you they would like to discuss joining their group.

 Join therapist listservs in your area.
-Employers advertise job openings in these groups.
-If you are a Georgia counselor seeking empployment, join GTNetwork (Georgia Therapists Network). –an outstanding networking opportunity to meet peers.
+Employers advertise job openings in these groups listservs.
+If you are a Georgia counselor seeking employment, join GTNetwork (Georgia Therapists Network). , Upstate Therapist Connect, and Therapists Connect.

 Social Media and Other Web-Based Employment Resources

 Sites like Linkedin are their own mini-search Google.
 They are ranked.
 Complete your profile thoroughly.